 below).
-For more information on the UNRISD project on Potential and Limits of Social and Solidarity Economy
+For more information on the related UNRISD project, Potential and Limits of Social and Solidarity Economy

 About the Project

 Social and solidarity economic activities can be found in almost all sectors of the economy.
 Long ignored, social and solidarity economy (SSE) is receiving growing attention from scholars and public authorities.
 However, this interest remains for the most part gender blind, even though women play a major role in SSE activities.
-This research project aims to address these gaps in SSE research and policies from a feminist perspective.
-It will contribute to both the empirical evidence base and to theoretical debates on social reproduction.
+This research project aimed to address these gaps in SSE research and policies from a feminist perspective, by contributing to both the empirical evidence base and to theoretical debates on social reproduction.

 The Research Issue in Context